tzvetkov75/kids_game_self_control/README.md

 - execute ./cgi-bin/bin/init.sh to set the values
 - set cronjob to run the init.sh evey week to charge the profile with init script.
 For example (fix the dir) `5 5 * * 1 cd /usr/lib/cgi-bin/ && ./bin/init.sh`

-done
+- allow the httpd deamon user, like apache, to execute *at* command, aka add user, ile www-data, to */etc/at.allow* done

 ## What is next (TBD)